gl-inet/docs3.x/docs/setup/cirrus/internet.md

 ## 3) 3G/4G Modem

-Spitz has a built-in 3G/4G modem which you can insert your SIM card directly.
+Cirrus(With 4G Version) has a built-in 3G/4G modem which you can insert your SIM card directly.
 Please insert the SIM card before powering on the router.
 Then, you should find the name of your carrier, click `Auto Setup` to create the connection.

 ![modem](https://static.gl-inet.com/docs/en/3/setup/spitz/internet/modem1.jpg)